GSA/ficam-playbooks/_fpki/common/03_distribute_os.md

         certutil -f -addstore root “fcpcag2.crt”
     ```

-### Use Microsoft Certificate Manager for unmanaged devices
+### Use Microsoft Certificate Manager for Unmanaged Devices

 To distribute the FCPCA G2 to unmanaged devices: